puremourning/vimspector/README.md

 * WinBar - used for the buttons at the top of the code window and for changing the output window's current output.
-* Prompt Buffers - used to send commands in the Console and add Watches
+* Prompt Buffers - used to send commands in the Console and add Watches.
+  (*Note*: prompt buffers are available in neovim nightly)
 * Balloons - used to display the values of variables when debugging.

 Workarounds are in place as follows: